Table of Contents

-Example: Magnesium oxide is the result of the reaction between magnesium and oxygen (the ‘burning of magnesium’).
-Balanced out, one receives the following reaction equation:
+Example: Magnesium oxide is generated by the reaction between magnesium and oxygen (the ‘burning of magnesium’).

 2 Mg + O2 → 2 MgO

-According to the reaction equation, one requires two moles of magnesium and one mole of oxygen to receive two moles of magnesium oxide.
-The molar masses for the substances involved are:
+According to the reaction equation, two moles of magnesium and one mole of oxygen are required to form 2 moles of magnesium oxide.
+The molar masses of the substances involved are:

 Magnesium: 24.31 g/mol; oxygen: 15.9994 g/mol.

-When you incorporate the values into the aforementioned equation, m = n * M, you receive the following dimensions:
+Incorporating the values of molar mass in the above equation, m = n * M, the following results are obtained:

-With constant external conditions, the mass of a body depends on the volume.
-Both behave directly proportional to one another.
-This proportionality can be derived from the quotient of mass and volume, if it provides a constant value.
-At certain temperatures, and at a constant pressure, the quotient of mass and volume is characteristic of a specific substance.
+Under constant external conditions, the mass of a body is directly proportional to the volume and is derived from the quotient of mass and volume.
+At certain temperatures and at constant pressure, the quotient of mass and volume is characteristic of a specific substance.
 It is called density:

 ρ = m / V